 According to the U.S. Environmental Protection Agency (EPA), the average American family uses a staggering 300 gallons of water each day.
 Of course, reducing the amount of H2O you use on a daily basis will allow you to help the environment while saving money on your water bill.
 Being more mindful about your water usage can be a good start, but what about the water you might be unconsciously wasting?

 Say, for example, that there’s a leaky faucet in your bathroom.
 That constant dripping might not seem like much, but the EPA reports that the average home’s leaky plumbing will waste nearly 10,000 gallons of water every year.
 Around 10% of homes have leaks that waste 90 gallons of water or more each day!
 If your water bills seem to be increasing and you aren’t sure why, the problem could very well be a hidden leak.

-That’s just one reason you should seek out and fix any leaks you find this spring.
+That’s just one reason you should seek out an emergency plumber as olson superior plumbing serving lake forest, ca is and fix any leaks you find this spring.
 If you’re unable to locate the source of a leak, you should call a qualified plumber to come to take a look.
 Keep in mind that toilets and showerheads can also be common sources of leaks.
 You might consider replacing the flapper or tightening the showerhead connection yourself as a DIY project over the weekend.
 Some of these money saving home improvements can be completed quickly and without expert help, which will allow you to be the hero of the hour and protect your property at the same time.